 Manufacturers may not equip vehicles with additional diagnostic connectors in the driver's side foot-well region of the vehicle interior in the area bound by the driver's side of the vehicle and the driver's side edge of the center console (or the vehicle centerline if the vehicle does not have a center console) if the additional connectors can be mated with SAE J1962 “Type A” external test equipment.

-Communications to a Scan Tool: Manufacturers shall use one of the following standardized protocols for communication to a scan tool of all required messages.
+Communications to a Scan Tool: For ZEVs, manufacturers shall use one of the following standardized protocols for communication to a scan tool of all required messages.
 Only one protocol per vehicle shall be used to report all required messages.
+For PHEVs subject to reporting the data parameters identified in subsection (c)(4)(A)2. in accordance with subsection (a)(2), manufacturers shall report these data using the same standardized protocol for communication to a scan tool of all required messages used by the PHEV to comply with title 13, CCR, section 1968.2(g) in lieu of the requirements of subsections (c)(2) through (c)(4) of this regulation referencing the use of SAE J1979-3.

 SAE J1979-3 “UDSonCAN”.
 The vehicle shall utilize unified diagnostic services (UDS) on a controller area network (CAN) as defined in SAE J1979-3.
 The vehicle shall respond to functional (i.e., broadcast) and physical (i.e., point-to-point) request messages from a scan tool in accordance with SAE J1979-3 specifications except for Service $14 (i.e., clear/reset diagnostic information) where the vehicle shall respond to functional and may respond to physical request messages from a scan tool.